Set up a Git repository

 In the dialog that opens, specify the directory where a new Git repository will be created.

-After you have initialized a Git repository for your database, you need to add database files to the repository.
+After you have initialized a Git repository for your directory, you need to add files to the repository.

 Add files to the local repository